Buying a domain for your new website might take only a fraction of an hour but choosing the right domain provider needs

-Is it worth paying for the GoDaddy renewal price?
+Is it worth paying for the GoDaddy domain renewal cost?

-No, it is not worth paying for the ever-increasing GoDaddy renewal prices.
+No, it is not worth paying for the ever-increasing GoDaddy renewal fees.
 I don’t find any good reason to continue paying for the unnecessarily high GoDaddy renewal charges.
 I couldn’t even find any reasonable justification for the continual increment in prices.
 The GoDaddy executives blame the registry for its overpriced renewals as can be seen in the screenshot below from one of the ‘supposed’ resolutions for high renewal charges, found at its community pages:

 But if this would have been the problem, GoDaddy wouldn’t have been the only domain registrar increasing the renewal prices.
 Many other GoDaddy competitors are offering domains at reasonable prices and charging a reasonable amount for domain renewals as well.
-Therefore, I don’t see any point sticking with GoDaddy and paying hefty renewal prices.
+Therefore, I don’t see any point sticking with GoDaddy and paying hefty renewal costs.

 Other problems with GoDaddy business tactics